theevo/CategorySwiper/Discovery-tree.md

 [^2]: [Get All Categories](https://lunchmoney.dev/#get-all-categories) takes an optional Query param: Flattened (default) or Nested.
 Flattened will show a Category more than once if it belongs to a Category Group.
 The said category appears the first time in the "first level" of the array (as if it had no parent) and a second time as a child of the Group (within its children array).
 Either way, you want to present your UI in a tree like structure.
 I think Flattened makes sense if you prefer piecing together the child with its parent by its id.
 On the other hand, you could get the same result with Nested by traversing into children array when you reach a Category Group.
 With Nested, there's never a fear of duplicating a category.
 [^3]: Valuable lessons learned from using my own ViewModel with Picker: 1) make the ViewModel conform to ObservableObject 2) if your selection: parameter is an instance of yourObject, add `.tag(yourObject)` next to `Text(yourObject.name)`.
 This will let the Picker know you are selecting this instance of yourObject and not the string `name`.
 3) add `@Published` to the properties of the ViewModel to receive 2-way binding in the View.
 [^4]: I tried wrapping `CategoriesSelectorView.body` with a `ScrollViewReader` so I could call `proxy.scrollTo(model.selectedCategory)`, but it does not work.
 My guess is that the proxy can't see it.
 It would likely require creation of a new view, which I'm not willing to do at this time for such a small feature.
+[^5]: This is not technically possible.
+To make this possible, `Category` would need to see the list of categories and then search for the `Category` by the card's category id.
+Currently, I've only given this list to `CategoriesSelectorViewModel`, so I can continue to develop with just this.
+I need to remember that `CategoriesSelectorView` needs a list of categories and provides the selected category.
+Since it's already holding on to the list, it can synthesize a Category from the incoming Card.